nikhilgautam96/LibraryManagementApp/README.md

 3. **View All (`/disp`)**

    * Fetches all books and displays them in a table.
+   * Also has feature to edit/delete or Add a new book.
 4. **Edit (`/{id}`)**

    * Loads the book details for editing.